slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 Communism isn’t evil, it’s foolish.

+Inequality is a problem.
+Equality is not the solution.
+That’s the dilemma.
 Wokeness is the belief that every disparity is rooted in discrimination.
 It views all interactions as power struggles: the powerful vs. the powerless, with the powerful always trying to preserve their dominance.

 > *"The worst form of inequality is to try to make unequal things equal."
 -- Aristotle [-384]*